robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-17 13:44:32 UTC
+**Last Updated:** 2025-12-17 14:08:58 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
+**Recommendation:** Please check back later for the live feed; the camera should be available again soon.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 13:44 UTC.
+**Technical Note:** The status image indicates a maintenance message with a timestamp of 14:08 UTC, confirming that the system is temporarily offline for updates or repairs.

 **Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and will update you once the feed is back online.
+We appreciate your patience and look forward to bringing you live panda footage again soon!

 ---